Brief Strategic Family Therapy Training

 Organizational Readiness Workshop

-The Family Therapy Training Institute of Miami (FTTIM) provides onsite the competency training typically in a series of 2 workshops (6-7 days total) over a period of several months.
+The Family Therapy Training Institute of Miami (FTTIM) provides the competency training typically in a series of 2 workshops (6-7 days total) over a period of several months.
 Training can be delivered to teams of 1 to 8 trainees.
-Nonetheless, we can customize the standard training package to accommodate a variety of unique circumstances.
+Oftentimes we can customize the standard training package to accommodate a variety of unique circumstances.